Learning how to get

 8. Guest Speaking

-Guest speaking at public events is a great way to gain momentum in photography marketing.
-A potential client may be sitting in the audience or recommend you to a friend.
+Guest speaking at public events is a great way to gain momentum in

 The opportunities are endless when you begin to think of who to reach out to but try these organizations first: